UVicLibrary/UVicSpotlight/README.md

 `RAILS_ENV=production EDITOR="nano" rails credentials:edit`

 This will open a menu for setting variables such as database credentials (in production) and the Google Maps API key.
 When you're done editing credentials, simply close the file/menu.
-This will generate two files, `config/credentials.yml.enc` and a `master.key`. **Do not publish your master.key when pushing to a remote git branch.** In fact, running `rails credentials:edit` for the first time should automatically add `master.key` to your `.gitignore`.
+This will generate two files, `config/credentials.yml.enc` (encrypted credentials) and a `master.key`.

+**Never publish your master.key when pushing to a remote git branch.** In fact, running `rails credentials:edit` for the first time should automatically add `master.key` to your `.gitignore`.

 For more info on Rails credentials, see [this tutorial](https://webcrunch.com/posts/the-complete-guide-to-ruby-on-rails-encrypted-credentials).